-The dividend payout for the period under review has been formulated in accordance withshareholders aspirations and the Companys policy to pay sustainable dividendlinked to long-term growth objectives of the Company to be met byinternal cash accruals.
+The dividend payout for the period under review has been formulated in accordance withshareholders' aspirations and the Company's Dividend Distribution Policy to paysustainable dividend linked to long-term growth objectives of the Company to be met byinternal cash accruals.

 Employee Stock Option Scheme